Home

 around using up enemy resource points and most combat results are as

-boring as each side tends to lose the same amount in what ends up being
+boring since each side tends to lose the same amount in what ends

 On to X